mecster09/rave-sim/golden-scenarios/README.md

 3. Append new `scenarios` entries for each request you want to capture.
 Keep `name` unique within its `family`.
 4. Run the generator command pointing at the new config and commit both the config and the resulting payload files.
 5. Extend functional tests (for example under `tests/functional/`) to validate ordering, determinism, and authentication for the new payloads.

+Use `golden-scenarios/streaming-failure/config.json` when you need to regenerate the truncated Clinical View payload; the harness config enables `forceClinicalViewStreamFailure` so the capture reproduces the simulated streaming failure.

 Following this workflow keeps the simulator data reproducible and ensures every golden payload has a documented origin.